- How do you identify your primary photographic style?

 How soon after the event are the photos and video ready for viewing?

 All photographs and video go through a complete process of editing following the event.
 Photos are color and exposure corrected if needed, cropped and some limited retouch is done to the photographs.
-For video multiple camera angles are edited into one complete movie along with added titles, transitions and music for the most cinematic film we can create.
+For video we use multiple camera angles and edit them into one complete movie along with added titles, transitions and music for the most cinematic film we can create.
 This does take some time, but we pride ourselves on a normal quick turnaround time of 4-6 weeks.
-(2-3 Weeks may be added on during the peak Summer months, but the client will be told if extra time is needed on the day of the wedding.)
+(2-3 Weeks may be added on at the end of Summer going into Fall, but if that's needed we will let you know at the end of your wedding day).

 How long can the couple keep the proofs?
 And do you retain the copyright for the photos?

 With digital imaging, gone are the days of physical print proofs.
-We do all of our wedding proofing of images on the internet.
+We do all of our wedding proofing of images on the web.
 Each couple does get a copy of all of their high resolution digital images with a limited copyright release for personal use so that you will be able to make all of your own prints if you so choose.
-We do technically keep the copyright of all the images and video that we take forever.
+We do also technically keep the copyright of all the images and video that we take forever.
 So all rights for publications and commercial use are ours only.
 If you would like to use on of our images for commercial advertising whether it's for a headshot, to promote your services, venue, etc. please reach out to us so that we can work out an agreement.

 Do you reserve the right to publish the photos and video?